 Available daily to answer or forward email enquiries, Heather is office based Monday 8:45-17:00, Wednesday 14:00-17:30 and Friday 8:45-17:00.

 Martin is our CAD draughtsman, preparing 3D models and layouts for customer approval, and also detailed drawings for costings and for production.

 He has many years experience in both production and development engineering, working in various types of industry.

-Edmund is our summer intern, recently graduating from University College London with a Chemical Engineering (BEng) degree.
+Edmund was our summer intern, recently graduating from University College London with a Chemical Engineering (BEng) degree.
 Following his time at Lutra, Edmund intends to continue his Chemical Engineering (MEng) programme at UCL.

-Whilst interning at Lutra, Edmund’s main focus is to gain first-hand experience in the contracting industry and project management, as well as familiarising himself with the anaerobic digester systems specialised at Lutra.
-Edmund also aims to integrate engineering knowledge from his degree with critical thinking and analysing skills to provide effective solutions for complex problems.
-Edmund plans to achieve his goals by being directly involved with the commissioning of various projects and operation of the BMAD system during his internship with Lutra.
+Whilst interning at Lutra, Edmund’s main focus was to gain first-hand experience in the contracting industry and project management, as well as familiarising himself with the anaerobic digester systems specialised at Lutra.
+Edmund also integrated engineering knowledge from his degree with critical thinking and analysing skills to provide effective solutions for complex problems.
+Edmund achieved his goals by being directly involved with the commissioning of various projects and operation of the BMAD system during his internship with Lutra.

 What We Do

 Lutra provides clients with the design and project management of AD plants with site and user specific variables taken into account throughout the project.
 Lutra is keen to engage and involve clients in their build to a level to suit them individually.
 Commitment to the use of familiar trades people where appropriate alongside established industry specialists ensures the highest quality build and successful project delivery.
 A focus on small scale, farm based AD and community led AD projects are the areas in which Lutra excels, providing accessible planning, high quality design and cost effective completion.